House sitting guide for home and pet owners 2023

 - Can they use condiments, herbs and spices?

 Decide all this in advance and make sure there are no last minute changes that could surprise or upset the sitters.

 Get clear at the outset and you’ll avoid any difficult situations during the house sit or on your return.

-It is a very good idea to write or type out a “house sitter handbook”.
+It is a very good idea to write or type out a “house sitter home-book”.
 This should include all the important information about your home and pets.
 If you have listed your assignment on TrustedHouseSitters, they have a useful template to guide you through this process online - look for the "Welcome Guide".

 Your home-book will be very personal to the assignment, but there are many useful details that should always be included, some of which might be so obvious to you as the home owner, that you don't think to include them.

-Do you want regular updates?
+Do you want regular updates from your house sitters?
 Daily?
 Weekly?
 Or just occasionally?
 Do you want pictures?

 Good sitters might send you a photo every now-and-then to reassure you that all pets are happy and well cared for.
 Again, this is up to you.
 Be clear about your needs and make sure that the sitter understands.

-While you’re away the number 1 rule is “Don’t worry!”
+While you're away the number one rule is "Don't worry!"

 If there is an unforeseen issue while you're away you can be confident in the knowledge that you have responsible and reliable people caring for your pets, who will do their best to solve any problems that arise.
 But if something were to happen to one of your pets, have you been clear about the procedure to follow.